Last Updated on January 5, 2021 by Janet Frost

 #10 Ice Age Trail

 So I have been promising to talk about the Ice Age Trail this whole post.
 Finally, let’s see what the hype is about.
+Why do many feel this is the best hiking in Wisconsin?
 The Ice Age Trail is a “thru-hike” trail contained completely within the state of Wisconsin, crossing 30 counties and traversing over 1,000 miles.
 The trail consists of a combination of traditional hiking paths, multi-use trails and connecting roads, all blazed with bright yellow markings.
 Several areas have campgrounds nearby.
 Many segments of the trail are groomed in the winter months for cross-country skiing and snowshoeing.
-Some of the very best hikes in Wisconsin are along the Ice Age Trail.
+Some of the very best hikes in Wisconsin are in fact along the Ice Age Trail.

 Some of my favorite segments